 The "Nuclear Materials and Radioactive Waste Management Act" was issued in December 2002 and its Enforcement Rule was issued the next year.
 The Act states that the producer of HLRW (TPC) is responsible for the implementation of final disposal and is required to submit a final disposal plan for HLRW within two years after the Act came into effect.
 In Dec.
 2004, TPC submitted the "Spent Nuclear Fuel Final Disposal Plan" to AEC.
 The plan was reviewed and approved in July, 2006.
 The "Spent Nuclear Fuel Final Disposal Plan" will be carried out in five phases: (1) Potential host rock characterization and evaluation; (2) Candidate site investigation and confirmation; (3) Detailed site investigation and testing; (4) Repository design and license application; and (5) Repository construction.
 Finally, a deep geological disposal repository is expected to be operational in 2055.

 The Act required the TPC to carry out the scheduled disposal plan.
 The enforcement rule required that TPC shall submit to the AEC an annual report on the implementation of the plan for the previous year before the end of February, and the work plan for the next year by the end of October.
 The disposal plan shall also be reviewed and revised every four years.
-In 2010 and 2014, TPC submitted a revised version of the disposal plan for reviewing, which was also approved in January, 2011 and in March, 2015 by AEC, respectively.
+In 2010, 2014 and 2018, TPC submitted a revised version of the disposal plan for reviewing.
+The latest version of the disposal plan was approved in January, 2020 by AEC.

 According to the schedule of the plan, TPC was required to submit the "Spent Nuclear Fuel Disposal Program - 2009 Progress Report" (which is a technical feasibility progress report) by September 2009.
 This progress report was submitted to AEC in September, 2009, and was reviewed and approved in July, 2010.
 In addition, TPC is also required to submit The "Spent Nuclear Fuel Disposal Program - 2017 Progress Report (SNFD 2017 report)" to demonstrate the technical capability of spent nuclear fuel final disposal in Taiwan by the end of 2017.
 AEC has requested TPC to carry out an international peer review to ensure the sufficiency and credibility of the report.